awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 CSV \[ QUOTE \[AS\] *'quote\_character'* \]  <a name="copy-csv"></a>
 Enables use of CSV format in the input data\.
 To automatically escape delimiters, newline characters, and carriage returns, enclose the field in the character specified by the QUOTE parameter\.
 The default quote character is a double quotation mark \( " \)\.
 When the quote character is used within a field, escape the character with an additional quote character\.
 For example, if the quote character is a double quotation mark, to insert the string `A "quoted" word` the input file should include the string `"A ""quoted"" word"`\.
 When the CSV parameter is used, the default delimiter is a comma \( , \)\.
 You can specify a different delimiter by using the DELIMITER parameter\.
 When a field is enclosed in quotes, white space between the delimiters and the quote characters is ignored\.
-If the delimiter is a white space character, such as a tab, the delimiter is not treated as white space\.
+If the delimiter is a white space character, such as a tab, the delimiter isn't treated as white space\.
 CSV cannot be used with FIXEDWIDTH, REMOVEQUOTES, or ESCAPE\.
 QUOTE \[AS\] *'quote\_character'*  <a name="copy-csv-quote"></a>
 Optional\.
 Specifies the character to be used as the quote character when using the CSV parameter\.
 The default is a double quotation mark \( " \)\.
 If you use the QUOTE parameter to define a quote character other than double quotation mark, you don’t need to escape double quotation marks within the field\.
 The QUOTE parameter can be used only with the CSV parameter\.
 The AS keyword is optional\.